Ocrolus/widget-quickstart/README.md

 Copy this URL and navigate a browser to the dashboard and create a webhook with this ngrok url as the outbound URL.
 Steps to set up the webhook in dashboard can be found [here](https://docs.ocrolus.com/docs/configure-and-manage).
 The event that needs to be enabled is `document.verification_succeeded`.

 **Note**
 Due to the drawbacks of the free version of ngrok a new URL will be generated each time so every time the ngrok server is restarted, killed, and run again a new URL will be generated.
 The webhook to be used will need to be updated with this outbound url.
+As such if local changes are desired to be made within this widget example the commands `rebuild_node` and `rebuild_frontend` are preferrable to a full rebuild or rerun of the docker containers.

 Now whenever a document is verified, the local server will be notified via webhook that a document is ready for download and downloaded to the local docker container.
 Logically in a production scenario this would be specified by the implementer to download the document to whatever desired file system that is specified.